CodyTseng/meilisearch-helper/README.md

 2. Use the `MeiliSearchFilterBuilder` class to build a filter with a fluent API.

 > Note:
 > `CONTAINS` and `STARTS WITH` are experimental features.
-You need to use the experimental features endpoint to enable them.
+Use the experimental features endpoint to enable them.
 More details can be found in the [MeiliSearch documentation](https://www.meilisearch.com/docs/learn/filtering_and_sorting/filter_expression_reference#contains).

 #### `buildMeiliSearchFilter`